DhimanJatinder/GroupProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

+## Installation of Angular
+For windows, open up a terminal window and then run `npm install -g @angular/cli ` Set your permissions globally using `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned` in order to run the server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding